karanthukral/Class-Notes/3B/Music246/Lecture-01-Jan-07-16.md

       - Example: blood stain moves between scenes
       - Film makers really try to avoid this
       - Microphone drops into the scene
-  - Any inconsistenties can challenge your ability to believe it and breaks you sense of belief.
+  - Any inconsistencies can challenge your ability to believe it and breaks you sense of belief.
   - Music is an example of something that challenges the ability to believe because we don't have music in real life to help guide us but we are happy